 - Institute policies to shape the future, including the use of “organized abandonment” and “organized improvement” to keep directing your resources to the top opportunities.

 - Use systematic innovation by regularly scanning the environment, and proactively converting changes to opportunities to innovate.

 - Use piloting to introduce changes, since breakthrough ideas and solutions can’t be validated through conventional market research or modelling.

 - Balance between the need for change vs continuity (or stability).

 In our full book summary, we’ll explain the steps or considerations for managers to implement these 4 components.

 For 50 years, the information revolution focused on gathering, storing and presenting data.
 Computers have already transformed how we operate or perform our tasks.
 The new Information Revolution in the 21st century will shift from the “T” to the “I” in “IT”.
 It will no longer be about technology or systems, but how we interpret, organize and use information make better decisions, manage risks and create value.

-In our full Management Challenges for the 21st Century summary (click here for the full summary), we’ll elaborate more on: (i) the type of information required by (i) organizations vs individuals, and (ii) how to create the most value from information.
+In our full Management Challenges for the 21st Century summary, we’ll elaborate more on: (i) the type of information required by (i) organizations vs individuals, and (ii) how to create the most value from information.